 “For example, when I felt like going off, I had a ready sentence or two.
 ‘Can we talk about this in a half hour or so?
 I’m really stressed and I need some time to calm down and gather my thoughts.’
 I also used, ‘I need to go for a walk,’ more than a few times.

 God is so good to listen to the rawness of my emotions.
 He helps me get to a healthier place in my anger.
-I’ve found that some things just aren’t safe to say anywhere else than alone with the Lord.
-Afterwards, there are times when my anger completely dissipates.
-This is because I realize it is unfounded and misplaced.
-Sometimes I have to go back to Steve and apologize for something I shouldn’t have said.
+The Lord has taught me that some things just aren’t safe to say anywhere else other than alone with the Lord.
+They’re too raw and unedited.

 I used to be under the disillusionment that my husband Steve needed to hear whatever I had to say when I was upset.
 Uh… Uh!!!
 Absolutely not!
 That’s as far from the truth as it can get.